-The user will have to insert an eDNI and provide a password when loading the SVS image.
+The user will have to insert an eDNI and provide a password when loading the SOS image.

-- 10 These configurations are security configurations evaluated and certified under Common Criteria EAL2 requirements. - 11 Although current certified configuration uses the eDNI as the security token, SVS supports more than 25 security tokens, including cryptographic tokens and biometric devices.
-Additional functionalities not certified but included in Secuware SVS cover auto-enrolment capabilities for end users and challenge-response mechanism, what remarkably increases the usability and security of the product.
-On the other hand, SVS can be completely customized according to the customer necessities. - 12 SVS could also be used as a Secure Signature Creation Environment that, by means of a Secure Signature Creation Device (SSCDev) like the eDNI, offers a completely secure environment for the generation of legally-binding and non-repudiation electronic signatures on the payload. - 13 SVS contributes to solutions of mobility, portability and flexibility using customized design of high security.
-Due to small size of the SVS image, it could be sent through the network for recovery, diagnostic and remote management purposes, providing that the payload has been properly programmed.
+- 10 "Password only", "Single User Mode with password" and "Multiuser Mode with password" are the security configurations evaluated and certified under Common Criteria EAL2 requirements. - 11 Although current certified configuration uses the eDNI as the security token, SOS supports more than 25 security tokens, including cryptographic tokens and biometric devices.
+Additional functionalities not certified but included in Secuware SOS cover auto-enrolment capabilities for end users and challenge-response mechanism, what remarkably increases the usability and security of the product.
+On the other hand, SOS can be completely customized according to the customer necessities. - 12 SOS could also be used as a Secure Signature Creation Environment that, by means of a Secure Signature Creation Device (SSCDev) like the eDNI, offers a completely secure environment for the generation of legally-binding and non-repudiation electronic signatures on the payload. - 13 SOS contributes to solutions of mobility, portability and flexibility using customized design of high security.
+Due to small SOS's size, it could be sent through the network for recovery, diagnostic and remote management purposes, providing that the payload has been properly programmed.
 This allows making the most of Intel Intel® vProTM technology, which simplifies management of desktops PCs with its hardware-assisted capabilities.
-Intel® vProTM remotely inventories, diagnoses, and repairs PCs with built-in manageability.
+Intel vProTM remotely inventories, diagnoses, and repairs PCs with built-in manageability.